dimforge/rapier/README.md

 3. Don't hesitate to ask for help on [Discord](https://discord.gg/vt9DJSW), or by opening an issue on GitHub.

 ## Resources and discussions
-- [Dimforge](https://dimforge.com): See all the open-source projects we are working on.
+- [Dimforge](https://dimforge.com): See all the open-source projects we are working on!
 Follow our announcements on our [blog](https://www.dimforge.com/blog).
 - [User guide](https://www.rapier.rs/docs/): Learn to use Rapier in your project by reading the official User Guides.
 - [Discord](https://discord.gg/vt9DJSW): Come chat with us, get help, suggest features, on Discord!